Matrix majorization in large samples: Matrix majorization

 \begin{definition} We denote the preordered semiring $(\mc V^d_{<\infty}/\!\approx,0,1,+,\cdot,\succeq)$ by $S^d$ and call it the {\it matrix majorization semiring (of length $d$)}. \end{definition}

-\begin{remark} As a generalization of Remark~\ref{S_group_semiring}, note that as a plain semiring, $S^d$ coincides with the group semiring $\N[\R_{>0}^d]$: writing every matrix as the $\boxplus$-sum of its rows show that the semiring elements can be identified with formal sums of elements of the multiplicative group $\R_{>0}$, and this identification is such that the usual addition and multiplication of formal sums correspond to the operations introduced above. \end{remark}
+\begin{remark} For algebraically minded readers, the following generalization of Remark~\ref{S_group_semiring} may be helpful: as a plain semiring, $S^d$ coincides with the group semiring $\N[\R_{>0}^d]$, since writing every matrix as the $\boxplus$-sum of its rows show that the semiring elements can be identified with formal sums of elements of the multiplicative group $\R_{>0}^d$, and this identification is such that the usual addition and multiplication of formal sums correspond to the operations introduced above. \end{remark}